EC3-Gang/cpp/docs/guide/more-adv/rf.md

 function fn with variable A & B if A smaller or equals to B
     print a
-    recall function fn with cariable A+1 and B
+    recall function fn with variable A+1 and B

 fn(1, 10);
 ```